pabloemmanueldeleo/pabloemmanueldeleo/README.md

 ### 💼 What I Do

 - **Pipeline Optimization**: Automating repetitive tasks and enhancing workflows for efficiency.
-- **Tool Development**: Creating custom tools and applications with Maya, Unreal Engine, Python, and Houdini.
+- **Tool Development**: Creating custom tools and applications with Maya, Unreal Engine, Python.
 - **Technical Art Direction**: Leading teams to create high-quality assets, managing the balance between technical and artistic requirements.
 - **AI & ML in 3D**: Experimenting with artificial intelligence and machine learning applications to elevate art processes.